JeremyDwayne/JeremyDwayne/README.md

 # Hi there, I'm Jeremy 👋

-I'm a Senior Software Engineer who specializes in api's and 3rd party integrations.
+I'm a Staff Software Engineer who specializes in api's and 3rd party integrations.
 I currently have an interest in growing my understanding of designing scalable systems and site reliability.

 In my free time I enjoy road cycling 🚴, reading 📖, and am working towards my private pilot's certificate ✈